 OIAI conducts investigations that involve UNICEF staff, consultants, non-staff personnel and institutional contractors.
-OIAI’s investigations cover all forms of misconduct including, but not limited to: fraud; corruption; workplace harassment; sexual harassment; abuse of authority; or failure to observe prescribed regulations, rules, relevant administrative issuances and standards of conduct.
+OIAI’s investigations cover all forms of misconduct including, but not limited to: fraud; corruption; workplace harassment; sexual harassment; sexual exploitation and abuse; abuse of authority; or failure to observe prescribed regulations, rules, relevant administrative issuances and standards of conduct.

 An OIAI investigation is an administrative fact-finding activity, which means collecting evidence to either support or refute the reported violations.
 The focus is on possible misconduct by individuals and prohibited practices by vendors/third parties; however, some systemic issues might also be analysed at the same time.

-You may report suspected misconduct, fraud or other wrongdoing using a method below:
+You may report suspected misconduct, fraud or other wrongdoing to the Office of Internal Audit and Investigations using a method below:

 By mail: All addressed mail should be marked "Private and Confidential" to:

-Director - Office of Internal Audit and Investigation (OIAI) - Investigation Section
+Director - Office of Internal Audit and Investigations (OIAI) - Investigations Section

 United Nations Children's Fund